The Core Science Resources comprises a long-term staff complement, along with a varying number of visiting workers, PhD

-Her PhD and early career was in applied molecular spectroscopy (infrared, Raman) and the design of novel sensors, including a patented probe head for infrared sensing using attenuated total reflectance.
+Her PhD and early career was in applied molecular spectroscopy (infrared, Raman) and the design of novel sensors.
 Subsequently she began to focus on quantitation using spectral data, and the emerging discipline of chemometrics – a branch of statistics particularly useful for handling the large datasets produced by modern analytical techniques.
 Applications of these methods have included a range of food authentication issues – detection of adulteration in edible oils; processed fruits; meat products; coffee.

-The arrival of ‘omics technologies in recent years has opened up new opportunities for the chemometrics specialist.
+The arrival of ‘omics and other big data technologies in recent years has opened up new opportunities for the chemometrics specialist.
 Kate’s interests have expanded to include the application of multivariate statistics to many more high-dimensional data types.
 These include a wide range of spectral data types, especially those used in connection with metabolomics (NMR, GC-, LC-MS) and electrophoresis image data.
 She also has a long-standing interest in electromyography and the processing of digital waveforms.
 Most recently, her research has concentrated on treatments of data collected using low-field NMR spectroscopy.

 Grants won: Kate has been Principal Investigator on grants awarded by many different funding bodies (see below), including BBSRC, UKRC, MAFF, DEFRA-LINK and InnovateUK (TSB).
-She also works with industry via confidential consultancies – currently these can be arranged through IFR Extra Ltd.
+She also works with industry via confidential consultancies – these can be arranged through QIB Extra Ltd.